michaelnisi/troubled/data/posts/2019/graphql.md

 #### Diving in

-The app repo contains detailed [installation](https://github.com/michaelnisi/swifters#installation) instructions, here’s just a quick intro—independent from the app—exploring the Apollo command line tool.
+The Swifters repo contains detailed [installation](https://github.com/michaelnisi/swifters#installation) instructions, here’s just a quick intro—independent from the app—exploring the Apollo command line tool.
 Let’s install it with npm.
 In a new directory, do:

 ```
 $ npm i apollo